 My aim is to breed good natured, reliable and comfortable horses that are suited for the whole family and have a lot of Tölt.

 Training and Riding

-Our horses have mainly been started and trained by Chris and Yvonne from Narrawin stud and Birgit Kossmann from Great Ocean Road Icelandics over the last few years.
+Our horses are mainly being started by Chris Bahlo from Narrawin stud and have received more training by Renska Younger from Hestaviska as well as Ebony Porter from Ebony Lyla Horsemanship.
 I also had several girls from Europe come and stay to help with the horses.
-Occasionly we take in experienced international riders to help with the horses.
+Occasionally we take in experienced international riders to help with the horses.
 They usually come as "wwoofers".

 Icelandic Horse Association of Australia